 A Time Certain may be requested for important or controversial Agenda items where considerable public testimony is expected.
-It indicates that an item will not be heard by Council prior to the time specified and thus limits the time spent waiting for an item to come before Council (Code Section 3.02.037).
+The time indicates that an item will not be heard by Council prior to the time specified (Code Section 3.02.037).

 To schedule a Time Certain item, contact the Council Clerk for an available date and time.
 In addition, a written request from the Commissioner-In-Charge must be submitted to the Clerk no later than four days prior to the filing deadline.
 Please include an estimate of how long the time certain will last.
+A Time Certain requiring one hour or more is scheduled for an afternoon session.